oracle/python-cx_Oracle/doc/src/subscription.rst

     the notification.

-.. attribute:: Message.txid

-    This read-only attribute returns the id of the transaction that generated the notification.

 .. attribute:: Message.queries

     This read-only attribute returns a list of message query objects that give information about query result sets changed for this notification.
 This attribute will be None if the qos parameter did not include the flag :data:`~cx_Oracle.SUBSCR_QOS_QUERY` when the subscription was created.

+.. attribute:: Message.queueName

+    This read-only attribute returns the name of the queue which generated the notification.
+It will only be populated if the subscription was created with the namespace :data:`cx_Oracle.SUBSCR_NAMESPACE_AQ`.

+    .. versionadded:: 6.4

+.. attribute:: Message.consumerName

+    This read-only attribute returns the name of the consumer which generated the notification.
+It will be populated if the subscription was created with the namespace :data:`cx_Oracle.SUBSCR_NAMESPACE_AQ` and the queue is a multiple consumer queue.

+    .. versionadded:: 6.4

 .. attribute:: Message.subscription